source-foundry/Slice-docs/content/docs/usage.md

 weight: 3
 ---

 Slice is a cross-platform GUI app that works on recent Linux distros, macOS, and Windows.
+It supports *.ttf, *.woff, and *.woff2 format variable font input files.

 ## Quick Start Guide